 Amblyopia or Lazy Eye

 If you or your child is experiencing reduced vision in one eye, not correctable by glasses or contact lenses, it might be a sign of Amblyopia, often known as "lazy eye."
-Dr. David Antonyan is skilled in the diagnosis and comprehensive treatment of Amblyopia, utilizing advanced techniques to improve vision and eye coordination effectively.
+Dr. David Antonyan, O.D. is skilled in the diagnosis and comprehensive treatment of Amblyopia, utilizing advanced techniques to improve vision and eye coordination effectively.

 Amblyopia (Lazy Eye): Understanding and Treating Reduced Vision